Travel Stories

 France – The Vimy Ridge Memorial

-We turn onto Rue des Canadiens, yet we are not in Canada, not even in Québec.
-Some ten minutes later, the forested road opens onto the National Historic Site of Canada on the plain of Douai.
-On our right, the 27-meter-high twin towers of the Vimy Ridge Memorial, representing Canada and France, aim..
+We turn onto Rue des Canadiens, but we are not in Canada, not even in Québec.
+Ten minutes later, the forest road opens onto the National Historic Site of Canada on the plain of Douai.
+We are in Vimy, ten kilometers north of Arras, in northern France.
+On our right, the 27-meter-high twin towers of..

 Posted by Marie-Claude Arnott in Travel